Radon: Test Your Home

 Radon test kits can be purchased for approximately $45 to $70 from a home improvement retailer, online or by contacting a certified radon measurement professional.
 Additional costs may be required for laboratory analysis.

-Where to buy a test kit
+How to get a test kit

 Visit takeactionradon.ca/test for more information on where you can purchase a test kit or hire a professional.